Find out more about what Togetherall offers, who can access, and how we keep you safe.

 Research has demonstrated that people tend to avoid sharing their troubles with friends, family or healthcare professionals.
 For example, 50% never go to a doctor for fear of stigma.
 Men in particular are often afraid to reveal how they feel or what's troubling them.
 Togetherall provides an environment in which members feel safe and supported while remaining anonymous.
 Through our anonymity feature you are free to talk about the things that matter to you without the fear of being judged or someone you know finding out.

 Our previous name, 'Big White Wall,' was inspired by a displaced community in London, UK, who wrote their thoughts, feelings and messages of support on a wall before their homes were demolished.

 In the summer of 2020, people came together globally to speak out against social and racial injustices.
 We then took the necessary decision to accelerate plans to change our name, as we felt that our name was no longer communicated our mission effectively.
 Rather than act as a barrier, it needed to carry a message that our community is inclusive, supportive and fosters togetherness.
 Changing our name was the right thing to do for our existing and future members.
 We're proud of what our new name -Togetherall - represents.

-Togetherall is not a crisis service, if you require urgent mental health support, please visit our ‘In Crisis’ page.
+Togetherall is not a crisis service, if you require urgent mental health support, please visit our ‘In Crisis’.
 If you require additional local support outside of Togetherall this information can also be found here.

 Togetherall is a digital mental health service, safe and anonymous, giving members access to a supportive community and a wealth of materials at any time of day or night.
-Access to Togetherall may depend on whether this part of our service is funded by your local health service, or your institution or organisation – you can check this through www.togetherall.com using the ‘Register’ button.
-We hope to welcome you to the supportive community soon.
+Access to Togetherall may depend on whether this part of our service is funded by your local health service, or your institution or organisation – check your eligibility by clicking register in the top right corner of the page.